Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Further extensions

 \subsection{Critical cycle scheme}

-Many combinatorial structures are cycles of more basic building blocks (e.g., cyclic permutations or functional applications which are cycles of Cayley trees, etc.).
-This corresponds to
+Many combinatorial structures are cycles of more basic building blocks (e.g., cyclic permutations or functional applications are cycles of Cayley trees).
+If one marks the number of such basic building blocks, this corresponds to

-where $\mathcal{G}=\Cyc$ denotes the cycle-operator.
-This scheme is analysed in Flajolet and Sedgewick's magnum opus~\cite[page 414]{FlaSe2009} in the supercritical case, and we now extend this analysis to the critical case.
-Note that the previous sections were assuming Puiseux-like expansions for the generating function $F(z,1)$ at its dominant singularity $z=\rho=\rho_H$; for critical cycle schemes, $F$ does not have a Puiseux expansion, so the previous results need to be adapted as follows.
-Note that by Definition~\ref{def:critical} we have $H(\rho_H)=1$ in the critical cycle scheme.
+where $\mathcal{G}=\Cyc$ denotes the cycle operator.
+This scheme is analysed in Flajolet and Sedgewick's magnum opus~\cite[page 414]{FlaSe2009} in the supercritical case, and we now extend this analysis to the critical case (i.e., by Definition~\ref{def:critical} for $H(\rho_H)=1$).
+Note that the previous sections were assuming Puiseux-like expansions for the generating function $F(z,1)$ at its dominant singularity $z=\rho=\rho_H$.
+Now, for critical cycle schemes, $F$ does not have a Puiseux expansion, so the previous results need to be adapted.